The stderr stream

 Method stdio).
 Since non-void methods automatically suppress

-stdio, it's as if they were redirecting stderr to $null
+stdio, it's as if they were redirecting stderr to $null, so printing

 to stderr within a non-void method will produce an exception when